Princeton–Rutgers rivalry

 The Princeton–Rutgers rivalry is a college rivalry in athletics between the Tigers of Princeton University and Scarlet Knights of Rutgers University – New Brunswick, both of which are located in New Jersey.
-The rivalry dates back to the first college football game in history in 1869.
+The rivalry dates back to the first college football game in history in 1869, and even events prior to the first football game, having played baseball and rowed crew against each other prior to the first football game, along with engaging in the Rutgers–Princeton Cannon War.
 Although the football series ended in 1980 due to the two schools going in different directions with their football programs, the rivalry has continued in other sports, primarily in men's basketball.

 Background

 Princeton and Rutgers are among the Colonial colleges, the nine institutions of higher education founded in the Thirteen Colonies before the American Revolution.
 Princeton was founded in 1746 as the College of New Jersey before being renamed Princeton University in 1896.
 Rutgers was founded in 1766 as Queen's College and became Rutgers College in 1825.
 Rutgers won land-grant status in 1864 under the Morrill Act.

 Because the two schools are nearly 17 miles apart along U.S. Route 1, the rivalry between Princeton and Rutgers is sometimes known as the "Route 1 Rivalry".